pema99/pema99.github.io/_posts/2022-07-28-interestinglangs.md

   2. base.io.console.printLine.doc : Doc
 ```

 I've gone on for quite a bit now about hashing and caching, but even ignoring these features, which are where Unison truly innovates, the language is quite pleasant.
-The tooling is great for such a young language, and it has all the fancy features you'd expect of a modern functional language, like algebraic data types, pattern matching, parametric polymorphism.
+The tooling is great for such a young language, and it has all the fancy features you'd expect of a modern functional language, like algebraic data types, pattern matching, and parametric polymorphism.
 It even has a form of effect typing called "[abilities](https://www.unison-lang.org/learn/fundamentals/abilities/)" (you can learn more about effect typing in the section on [Koka](#koka)).
 If any of this piques your interest, definitely try out the language.

 # APL
 ## Selling point: Terseness taken to the extreme
-APL is one of the more well known languages on this list, but an interesting and influential one nonetheless.
-The language was initially devised by [Kenneth Iverson](https://en.wikipedia.org/wiki/Kenneth_E._Iverson) in the 60's as an alternative mathematical notation for manipulating arrays, but was turned into a real programming language a few years later, aptly named "A Programming Language", abbreviated to APL.
+APL is one of the more well-known languages on this list, but an interesting and influential one nonetheless.
+The language was initially devised by [Kenneth Iverson](https://en.wikipedia.org/wiki/Kenneth_E._Iverson) in the '60s as an alternative mathematical notation for manipulating arrays, but was turned into a real programming language a few years later, aptly named "A Programming Language", abbreviated to APL.
 In other words, APL is _old_, but manages to feel nothing like other languages of the era.

-APL, like Futhark, is in the family of [array languages](https://en.wikipedia.org/wiki/Array_programming), which, as I mentioned earlier, roughly means that arrays are the primary object of focus, and that the language is built to make operating on arrays convenient and efficient.
+APL, like [Futhark](#futhark), is in the family of [array languages](https://en.wikipedia.org/wiki/Array_programming), which, as I mentioned earlier, roughly means that arrays are the primary object of focus, and that the language is built to make operating on arrays convenient and efficient.
 In fact, APL is often considered the granddaddy of all array languages - a language so influential it spawned an entire paradigm.
 Among the current generation of programmers, APL is probably most well known for its name, or for being "the language you type with those weird symbols that [you need a special keyboard for](https://microapl.com/images/aplx_keyboard.jpg)".
 That last part isn't actually true, by the way.
 You can type APL on a regular keyboard just fine.

-But indeed, APL code consists almost entirely of strange looking hieroglyphics, making APL code extremely terse.
+But indeed, APL code consists almost entirely of strange-looking hieroglyphics, making APL code extremely terse.
 This is one of the main selling points of the language - function implementations in APL are often so short that assigning a name to them seems pointless, as the name itself would be more characters than the function body.

-> Another disclaimer: I am actually pretty terrible at APL, so don't take information presented here as expert knowledge.

 Without further ado, let's look at some code.
 I thought it would be fun as a first example to implement the function shown in the [Futhark section](#futhark), which calculates the length of a vector represented as an array.
 Here is the result: